battlesteal/horus/README.md

 This is a fairly simple weather TUI.
 It was written more as practice than anything else.
 This README (after this point) was written using AI because I had no desire to actually write one myself.
+I expect exactly 0 other people to ever see this repository better yet download and run the project.

 # Horus Weather Terminal App